srikanth-kilaru/srikanth-kilaru.github.io/_projects/2018-12-13-final-proj-RL.md

 ## Experiment details

-Sawyer's task is to insert a green cylinder into a circular hole on a shape sorting cube.
+Sawyer's task is to insert an object into a hole of a specified shape on the surface of a shape sorting cube.
 Sawyer's joints right_j3, right_j4, right_j5 were controlled by the policy while other joints were not controlled and maintained in fixed configurations purely for space constraint reasons and for the purpose of avoiding collisions with the environment during training phase.

 ### Goal Specifications

-Two goals were specified in Sawyer's workspace.
-Goals were specfied as Cartesian coordinates.
+Two goal poses were specified in Sawyer's workspace.
+Cartesian coordinates of 3 points on the specified hole of the shape sorting cube are used to identify the pose of the goal.
+Similarly, Cartesian coordinates of 3 points on the outward facing surface of the object are used to identify the pose of the object.
 During training, specified goals are iterated through in a round robin fashion with a small amount of gaussian noise added to the goal location.

 ### Initial conditions
 At the beginning of each trajectory, along with the selection of a new goal, the joints return to a region contained by a gaussian around the fixed and pre-defined initial joint angles